eshwarprasadS/Deep_RL_For_CNN/README.md

 ## Limitations

-1. We highlight that the MDP implementation and experiments are limited by the computational resources available to us
+- We highlight that the MDP implementation and experiments are limited by the computational resources available to us

-2. We limit the maximum
+- We limit the maximum
 depth of a network to 8 (against 12 in the original baseline), and the number of FC layers to 2.

-3. the MDP is restrictive by design, allowing only for specific architectures to be created.
+- The MDP is restrictive by design, allowing only for specific architectures to be created.
 Owing to the lack of concepts such as skip connections, ResNet-like networks cannot be created, which may perform significantly better on image classification tasks.

-4. Finally, designing specific MDPs and associated rewards for different type of tasks is cumbersome, from a practicality standpoint.
+- Finally, designing specific MDPs and associated rewards for different type of tasks is cumbersome, from a practicality standpoint.
 We acknowledge that, for practical purposes, one is better off relying